jolonf/Buddy/docs/SPEC_V1.0_Initial_Chat.md

 ## Functional Specification: LLM Coding Agent Explorer (Version 1.0)

+**Note:** This document describes the *initial* V1.0 scope.
+Features like folder interaction, file editing, command running, and agent actions were added later and are detailed in subsequent specification documents (V2.0 - V5.0).

 **1. Introduction**

 This document outlines the functional requirements for the initial version (V1.0) of the LLM Coding Agent Explorer application.
 The goal of this version is to provide a basic chat interface for interacting with Large Language Models (LLMs) hosted locally via LM Studio, running on macOS.